p2panda/handbook/website/docs/learn/entries.md

 Time on computers is funny (or time in general).
 How does the computer know what time it is?
 Usually it got told at one point where it should start counting and from that point on some small quartz crystal is just ticking the time further, hopefully not getting too much out of sync with the clocks of other devices.
 The computer even has a small battery for that quartz crystal so it can keep on ticking when it is turned off.
 Computers with internet usually sync themselves regularly to some sort of central time service, to prevent the delay getting too horrible.

 When it gets really important we _want_ to know the date of something, for example when signing a contract digitally!
-There is a a lot of research in [Secure Time-stamping](https://en.wikipedia.org/wiki/Trusted_timestamping) which addresses this problem with computers.
+There is a lot of research in [Secure Time-stamping](https://en.wikipedia.org/wiki/Trusted_timestamping) which addresses this problem with computers.

 Interestingly the Bamboo specification was inspired by a thesis on Secure Time-stamping, read it [here](https://www.researchgate.net/publication/216824681_Secure_and_Efficient_Time-Stamping_Systems).